Meet our team of diverse and passionate therapists leading the way at Sol Health.

 All States

 Howdy!
-I’m Adam, a board-certified music therapist and graduate student in clinical mental health counseling at the College of William & Mary.
+I’m Adam, a board-certified music therapist and graduate student in Clinical Mental Health Counseling at the College of William & Mary.
 For the past five years, I’ve worked at a public inpatient mental health institute, supporting clients from a wide range of backgrounds.
 I believe gaining an intersectional understanding of a person is critical to addressing their needs—meeting them emotionally, physically, cognitively, socially, and communicatively.

 Reaching out for support takes courage, and whether you're feeling overwhelmed, stuck, or simply seeking a deeper understanding of yourself, you're not alone.
 I offer a space where you can feel seen, heard, and supported—exactly as you are.
 My approach to therapy is compassionate and collaborative.
 I also believe that healing doesn’t happen in isolation.
 I consider the roles of family, culture, and environment in your experience, drawing from family systems and holistic perspectives that honor the mind-body connection.
+Currently, I am completing my MSW degree at Tarleton State University.

 Hi there, I’m so glad you’re here!
 Choosing to begin therapy is a deeply personal step, and finding the right therapist matters just as much.
 While this work is centered on you, I want to share that I’m no stranger to life’s harder seasons.
 My own lived experiences allow me to bring both empathy and practical tools into the therapy room.
+Currently, I am completing my Master's in Mental Health Counseling degree at Adams State University.

+Hi there!
+I'm a therapist-in-training intern at Sol Health, currently pursuing my Marriage and Family Therapy degree at Capella University.
 Becoming a therapist has been a lifelong calling for me - I have always valued listening to others and supporting them as they navigate life's challenges.
 I believe each person is the expert of their own life, and my role is to walk alongside you as you identify strengths and set meaningful goals.

 Hi, I’m Ariana - a Licensed Associate Counselor and therapist-in-training with a master’s and Ed.S. degree from Seton Hall University.
 I specialize in support for Gen Z, LGBTQIA+ individuals, and emerging adults facing challenges like anxiety, burnout, life transitions, and identity questions.
 My sessions are structured yet conversational - I emphasize authenticity, humor, and empathy, blending evidence-based tools with space for emotional expression and reflection.